-There are many things I look forward to in autumn—the leaves changing, the passing through of fall migrants, and the cool nights.
-Here are a few of my most favorite things to watch for in this season between summer and winter.
+There are many things I look forward to this time of year—the leaves changing, the passing through of fall migrants, and the cool nights.
+Here are a few of my most favorite things to watch for as summer winds down and autumn gears up.

 10. Insect Sounds.
 Only a fraction of our insects make noise—most are completely silent.
-But those that do make sounds are often at their performing peak in early autumn.
+But those that do make sounds are often performing at their peak this month.
 There are two fabulous books that shine a light on the relatively unknown (for us bird watchers) world of insects: The Kaufman Field Guide to the Insects of North America covers the most commonly encountered representatives from each insect family.
 It’s a great introduction for birders to identifying insects.
 The other books is The Songs of Insects by Lang Elliott and Wil Hershberger and combines stunning insect photographs with descriptive text and a CD featuring the insects’ sounds.

 8. Squadrons of Nighthawks.
-Late August and early September evenings we watch the skies over our farm for common nighthawks migrating in their loose flocks.
+Early September evenings we watch the skies over our farm for common nighthawks migrating in their loose flocks.
 I first saw this phenomenon as a high school sophomore while at marching band camp.
 It was dusk and we were still on the field doing maneuvers when suddenly there were large gray, black, and white birds swooping all around us.
-It was a flock of about 500 common nighthawks, and I’ve watched for them each autumn since.
+It was a flock of about 500 common nighthawks, and I’ve watched for them each year since.

 5. Leaves Turning.
 As the summer winds down, we begin to see the first autumn colors appearing.
 The locust trees go straight to brown, but the sumacs and dogwoods will start “redding” up at this time of year.
 We’re squeezing the final beans and tomatoes out of the garden, and the backyard birds seem to know this.
 They spend a lot of time inside our garden fence catching insects and sampling our garden’s vegetables.
 The sweet gum trees turn to red very fast, then fade to deep purple before shrugging off all their leaves with the first real cold snap.

 2. First Winter Arrivals.
-By the time September arrives with October on its coattails, we’re already anticipating our first winter arrivals.
+By the time September arrives, we’re already anticipating our first winter arrivals.
 These include several sparrow species (white-throated, white-crowned) as well as some finches and perhaps a roving band of cedar waxwings.
 By early October it’s dark-eyed junco time, followed by fox sparrows and tree sparrows.
-This results in a big upswing in activity at our bird feeders, so we know it’s….
+This results in a big upswing in activity at our bird feeders, so we know it’s…